tulika-99/sorting-algorithms/README.md

 ```

 - Create a new pull request from your forked repository
-- And you are one step closer!
+- And you are one step closer! :star:

 Links to help out-

 https://help.github.com/en/articles/adding-a-file-to-a-repository-using-the-command-line
 https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github

-Idea for some other algorithms are :

-- Radix Sort
-- Heap Sort
-- Shell Sort
-- 3-way Merge Sort